 Accordingly, university employees may not have a direct or indirect interest, including financial and other interests, or engage in a business transaction or professional activity, or incur any obligation of any nature that is in substantial conflict with the proper discharge of the employee’s duties for the university.
 In addition, activities on behalf of outside entities or individuals must not interfere with a university employee’s fulfillment of his/her duties and responsibilities to the university.
 Such conflicts of commitment may arise regardless of the location of these activities (on or off campus), the type of outside entity (individual, for-profit, not-for-profit, or government), or the level of compensation (compensated or non-compensated).

-Benefits-Eligible: Those employees who are eligible for paid benefits offered by the university and whose university job assignment is 50 percent time or more (see HOOP 17, Appointment Status).
+Benefits-Eligible: Those employees who are eligible for paid benefits offered by the university as defined in HOOP 17, Appointment Status.

 Clinicians: Faculty members and trainees at all levels (i.e., students, interns, residents, fellows, post-doctoral trainees) in any patient care discipline, including specialties of medicine, dentistry, nursing, and allied health sciences.